Keyboard shortcuts

 • Xorg / Xlibre installation

-• Terminal emulators (ghostty, alacritty, kitty, st)
+• Terminal emulators (alacritty, kitty, st)

 • Fonts: MesloLGS Nerd, Noto Color Emoji

-• Running services: picom, dunst, polybar, NetworkManager
+• Running services: picom, NetworkManager

 Selecting a failed item offers to run install.sh (auto-fix) or check-deps.sh (details).